Lemon, Parsley and Basil Pesto

 • Can I use other nuts?

-Sure!
-I’ve made it with just almonds and pine nuts before.
+Of course!
+Other times I made it using only almonds and pine nuts.
 I think it would also be good with walnuts, but I’ll never know because my family is allergic!

 Author image